 I arrived at Lake Benaroon after a fairly quick and stress-free 7km walk, passing pretty Lake Birrabeen on the way, and decided to stay the night in the hiker's campsite next to the lake.
 I collected a sizable pile of wood for a fire, relaxed on the beach – by definition, every shoreline in Fraser is a beach, with beautiful white sandy foreshores and dune systems to die for – and lit the fire at about 4pm, ready to reduce the flames to glowing coals in time to cook my tea.
 It was lining up to be the perfect night.

 My companions in the campsite, a Swiss couple, turned up just before dark, and we nattered away as darkness fell and I munched my way through my billy of rice.
 And that's when the rain started.
-I'd spent so much time collecting wood and creating the perfect campfire that I was buggered if I was going to retreat to my tent – which wasn't any drier than standing in the rain anyway, as I'd found out in Hinchinbrook – so I fished out my umbrella and sat by the fire, staying perfectly dry and quite warm, thank you very much.
+I'd spent so much time collecting wood and creating the perfect campfire that there was no way I was going to retreat to my tent – which wasn't any drier than standing in the rain anyway, as I'd found out in Hinchinbrook – so I fished out my umbrella and sat by the fire, staying perfectly dry and quite warm, thank you very much.

-It was at that time, in the perfect darkness, that a couple stumbled into the campsite.
-They couldn't quite believe it; after a long struggle through the rainforest they had arrived at the southern end of the lake, only to find it was pissing it down (you tend not to notice things like that when the forest canopy is protecting you) and that they still had to find the campsite.
-And then they found it; and lo and behold, there's someone sitting there, tending a good-looking fire and sheltering under an umbrella.
-In all their days of tramping, Jenni and George from Melbourne had seen nothing quite like it, and we got on like a house on fire, as they thought I was a real bush character with my billy, fire and unconventional means of staying dry.
+It was at that time, in the perfect darkness, that another couple stumbled into the campsite.
+They couldn't quite believe it; after a long struggle through the rainforest they had arrived at the southern end of the lake, only to find it was chucking it down (you tend not to notice things like that when the forest canopy is protecting you) and that they still had to find the campsite.
+But lo and behold, that glow over there was someone sitting and tending a good-looking fire and sheltering under an umbrella, so they found the campsite and a welcoming fire to boot.
+In all their days of tramping, Jenni and George from Melbourne had never seen anything quite like it, and we got on like a house on fire, as they thought I was a real bush character with my billy, fire and unconventional means of staying dry.

 The umbrella didn't just prove useful round the fire.
-By the time I got into my tent, the rain had just settled in for a long stay, and before long the same old story of sleeping in a puddle and getting dripped on all night raised its ugly head.
-On Hinchinbrook I had simply ducked into my sleeping bag and put up with it, but I had umbrella on the brain, and I realised there was a solution to my problem: put the umbrella up inside the tent.
+By the time I got into my tent, the rain had just settled in for a long stay, and before long it was the same old story of sleeping in a puddle and getting dripped on all night.
+On Hinchinbrook I had simply ducked into my sleeping bag and put up with it, but I now had umbrella on the brain, and I realised there was a solution to my problem: put the umbrella up inside the tent.
 It worked a treat, with the umbrella protecting my head, and my waterproof jacket draped over my legs.
 It was almost comfortable.
+Almost.

 Day 3: Perched Lakes

 Day 3 awoke by turning over, splashing into the puddle pooled on either side of my roll mat, and realising that the rain had stopped and the sun had come out.
-Like every challenging bush experience, there's the sunny spell after the storm, and I swear I was high on life as I draped my belongings out on the tea trees strung along the shores of Benaroon.
-You get wet, but you dry out, and the secret of the plastic bag saved most of my belongings from a fate worse than drowning; the Swiss couple, however, hadn't been so lucky, as a dingo had come along at four in the morning and ripped a hole in their tent, looking for food, and I counted myself lucky that he hadn't decided to rip a hole in mine.
-Not that it would have made any difference to the general effectiveness of the bloody thing anyway...
+Like every challenging bush experience, there's the sunny spell after the storm, and I swear I was high on life as I draped my belongings out on the tea trees strung along the shores of Lake Benaroon.
+You get wet, but you dry out, and packing everything into plastic bags had saved most of my belongings from a fate worse than drowning; the Swiss couple, however, hadn't been so lucky, as a dingo had come along at four in the morning and ripped a hole in their tent while looking for food, and I counted myself lucky that he hadn't decided to rip a hole in mine.
+Not that it would have made any difference to the general effectiveness of the bloody thing...

-The sun, coupled with the clear breezes you get after a stormy night, made the day ripe for walking.
-The first two days had served to warm up the muscles a bit, and on day 3 I took off with a spring in my step, still heading south.
+The sun, coupled with the clear breeze you get after a stormy night, made the day ripe for walking.
+The first two days had warmed up my muscles a bit, and on day 3 I took off with a spring in my step, still heading south.
 As trees crashed to the ground around me, losing branches that the storm had broken off the night before, I walked through more forest to Lake Boomanjin, the world's largest perched lake.

 According to the blurb, a perched lake is formed when a saucer-shaped 'hard pad' of bonded mud, sand, rock and peat forms in a depression between sand dunes, and water collects there; at 200 hectares, Boomanjin is the biggest in the world.
 There's no doubt that it's a wonderful sight, which is why this was the site for the filming of the 1970s flick Eliza Fraser.
 A quick history lesson might be in order; in 1836 the brig Stirling Castle, commanded by Captain James Fraser, went down 300km north of Fraser Island, and the survivors made their way to Fraser Island.
 Among them was Eliza Fraser, the captain's wife, who managed to stay alive on the island until help came (unlike her husband, who died).
 In an entrepreneurial spirit not so common then but ubiquitous now, she wrote a book about her experiences, which became a best seller and ensured that the name Fraser Island stuck.
 Anyway, the film of the book was made at Lake Boomanjin, so now you know.